selendra/selendra-wiki/docs/learn/learn-comparisons-cosmos.md

 re-organization based on the proofs of post in the Relay Chain.
 The shared state amongst parachains means that messages are free from trust bounds; they all operate in the same context.

-Polkadot has an additional protocol called [SPREE](learn-spree.md) that provides shared logic for cross-chain messages.
-Messages sent with SPREE carry additional guarantees about provenance and interpretation by the receiving chain.

 Cosmos uses a cross-chain protocol called Inter-Blockchain Communication (IBC).
 The current implementation of Cosmos uses the Hub to pass tokens between zones.
 However, Cosmos does have a new specification for passing arbitrary data.
 Nonetheless, as chains do not share state, receiving